5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Fake_Ethernet_Controller_(LAN)/README.md

-# Fake Ethernet (NullEthernet)
+# Fake Ethernet (Null Ethernet)

 ## Description

-Some machines don't have native Ethernet, but you can spoof Ethernet with a SSDT and a kext.
+Some machines don't have native Ethernet, but you can spoof it with this SSDT and a kext.
+The purpose of this driver is to enable internet access even if your device doesn't have a built-in Ethernet port with supporting drivers, so you still can get access to the Mac App Store.

 ## Instructions